 Venture to the Beach

 Spring pollen is a great excuse to travel to the beach!
-On average, pollen counts are much higher in places where trees, grasses, weeds and other plants pollenate.
+On average, pollen counts are much higher in places where trees, grasses, weeds, and other plants pollinate.
 It can be difficult to completely escape all signs of the N.C. foliage; however, you can get to a place where there’s less pollen in the air!
 The beach is not only a ton of fun, but the sea breeze will do wonders for your family’s allergies by blowing away that pesky pollen.
 Even if the ocean isn’t quite warm enough to swim in during the springtime months, kids will always enjoy playing in the sand.

 Spring is a gorgeous season to experience with your family in North Carolina, but it’s important to prepare your children for the symptoms that come with the season.
 Here at Primary Beginnings, we approach every child as an individual and are proud to be a part of a child’s educational foundation.
 To discover the Primary Beginnings difference, call 919.790.6888 (Spring Forest) or 919.785.0303 (North Hills) to schedule your center tour today.